 Your customers also contribute to your brand identity.
 So does your reputation and any associations with other businesses, people, and organizations.

-Think about it.
-Isn’t it true that “birds of a feather flock together?”
 The company you keep affects how others see you.
 Likewise, associations have an impact on a business’s reputation.

 Jeff Bezos, CEO of Amazon, may have said it best: